Thermodynamic geometry in hadron resonance gas model at real and imaginary baryon chemical potential and a simple sufficient condition for quark deconfinement: Roberge-Weiss periodicity and transition

 with the Lagrangian density

-is the action.
 Here $\psi$, $A_\mu$, $F_{\mu\nu}$, $D_\mu$, and $m_0$ are the quark field, the gluon field, the gluon field strength, the covariant derivative and the current quark mass matrix, respectively, and $\beta = 1/T$.
 We use the Euclidean notation in Eqs. (\ref{Z-QCD}) $\sim$ (\ref{L-QCD}).

 To eliminate the $\theta_{\rm q}$-dependent term from the action, we perform the following transformation of quark field,

 As a result, the anti-periodic temporal boundary condition of the quark field $\psi$ is changed into